TOAST-DOCS/E-mail/en/api-guide.md

 #### Caution for Sending Ad Mails

-- The title must include the (Ad) phrase.
+- The title must include the (AD) phrase.
 - For more details, see [Send Advertising Mails](./console-guide/#_3).

 [URL]